Land Surface Temperature

 Land Surface Temperature 20 m

 The area of interest for LST 20 m should correspond to a single agricultural field.
 If the AOI of a subscription includes multiple fields, whether they contain different crops or the same crop managed differently, the resulting LST data will not accurately reflect conditions within any specific field.
+Similarly, if the AOI of a subscription includes non-agricultural areas, such as urban areas or water bodies, the resulting LST data will not accurately reflect conditions within the AOI.

 Land Surface Temperature 100 m